Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Results

 \subsection{Communication Efficiency Evaluation}

+In addition to translation quality, recall that one of our key objectives is improving efficiency during FL communication.
 In Figure~\ref{fig:efficient}, we present the average sacreBLEU score and tensor savings for each method across 25 communication rounds on the MTNT (a and b) and UNMT (c and d) datasets.
 The RandSend and DP methods can save around 50\% of tensors during FL communication due to their designs.
-By sending the tensors based on a specific learned threshold, \system methods obtain substantial improvements in translation quality compared to DP methods, while also obtaining varying degrees of tensor savings.
-Among our two \system methods, {\system}$_l$ outperforms in translation quality, indicating that sending the majority of tensors for update ensures significant performance improvement.
-On the other hand, {\system}$_g$ demonstrates higher tensor savings, with an average of 10.3\% more tensors saved compared to DP methods.
+By sending the tensors based on a specific learned threshold, {\texttt{MetaSend}} methods obtain substantial improvements in translation quality compared to DP methods, while also obtaining varying degrees of tensor savings.
+Among our two {\texttt{MetaSend}} methods, {\texttt{MetaSend}}$_l$ outperforms in translation quality, indicating that sending the majority of tensors for update ensures significant performance improvement.
+On the other hand, {\texttt{MetaSend}}$_g$ demonstrates higher tensor savings, with an average of 10.3\% more tensors saved compared to DP methods.

+{Figure~\ref{fig:saving_per_round} visualizes the translation quality and parameter savings obtained over federated training rounds for DP and our method, under the non-IID FL scenario.
+This offers a more detailed perspective on performance and communication efficiency throughout the training process.
+We can see that {\texttt{MetaSend}}$_g$ consistently provides efficiency benefits over the DP method across all rounds.
+Recall from Figure~\ref{fig:clientdiff} that tensor distributions over FL rounds tend to cluster predominantly in low-variation regions, with some tensors falling into highly active areas. {\texttt{MetaSend}}$_g$, which selects parameters greater than the dynamically learned threshold, often transmits fewer parameters, resulting in higher tensor savings across rounds.
+In contrast, {\texttt{MetaSend}}$_l$, which selects parameters below the threshold, typically transmits more parameters, leading to lower tensor savings.
+These differences highlight how the dynamic thresholds in {\texttt{MetaSend}} adapt to varying tensor deviations, determining crucial parameters for communication based on the machine translation performance. }